 The improved energy and biochemical balance produced by acupuncture results in stimulating the body's natural healing abilities, and in promoting physical and emotional well-being.

 Acupuncture is a very old medical art, and there are many approaches to learning and practicing it.
-Medical acupuncture is the term used to describe acupuncture performed by a doctor trained and licensed in Western medicine who has also had thorough training in acupuncture as a specialty practice.
-Such a doctor can use one or the other approach, or a combination of both as the need arises, to treat an illness.
+A Licensed Acupuncturist is the term used to describe acupuncture performed by a practitioner trained and licensed in use of needles, herbalism, nutrition and Traditional Chinese Medical diagnostic systems.

 • promotion of health and well-being,